Land Acknowledgement Statements

 Fine Arts Museums of San Francisco

 Indigenous communities have lived in and moved through this land over hundreds of generations and Indigenous peoples from many nations make their home in this region today.
-Please join us in recognizing and honoring their ancestors, descendants, elders, and all other members of their communities.
+Please join us in recognizing and honoring their ancestors, descendants, and all other members of their communities.